apecloud/kubeblocks/docs/user_docs/fault_injection/http-fault.md

 HTTPChaos experiments simulate the fault scenarios during the HTTP request and response processing.
 Currently, HTTPChaos supports simulating the following fault types:

-* abort: interrupts the connection
+* Abort: blocks requests and responses.
-* delay: injects latency into the request or response
+* Delay: injects latency into the request or response.
-* replace: replaces part of content in HTTP request or response messages
+* Replace: replaces part of the content in HTTP request or response messages.
-* patch: adds additional content to HTTP request or response messages
+* Patch: adds additional content to the HTTP request or response messages.

-HTTP faults support combinations of different fault types.
-If you have configured multiple HTTP fault types at the same time when creating HTTPChaos experiments, the order set to inject the faults when the experiments start running is abort -> delay -> replace -> patch.
-When the abort fault cause short circuits, the connection will be directly interrupted.
+HTTP faults support combining different fault types.
+If you have configured multiple HTTP fault types at the same time when creating HTTPChaos experiments, the order of injecting the faults follows abort -> delay -> replace -> patch.
+When the abort fault causes short circuits, the connection will be directly interrupted.

-## Notes
+## Before you start

-Before injecting the faults supported by HTTPChaos, note the followings:
+Before injecting the faults supported by HTTPChaos, make sure the following requirements are met:

 * There is no control manager of Chaos Mesh running on the target Pod.
-* The rules will affect both of clients and servers in the Pod, if you want to affect only one side, please refer to the specify side section.
+* The rules affect both clients and servers in the Pod.
+If you want to affect only one of them, refer to the [official specific side](https://chaos-mesh.org/docs/simulate-http-chaos-on-kubernetes/#specify-side) section.
-* HTTPS accesses should be disabled, because injecting HTTPS connections is not supported currently.
+* HTTPS access should be disabled because injecting HTTPS connections is not supported currently.
-* For HTTPChaos injection to take effect, the client should avoid reusing TCP socket.
+* To make HTTPChaos injection take effect, the client should avoid reusing TCP socket.
 This is because HTTPChaos does not affect the HTTP requests that are sent via TCP socket before the fault injection.
 * Use non-idempotent requests (such as most of the POST requests) with caution in production environments.
 If such requests are used, the target service may not return to normal status by repeating requests after the fault injection.

 ## Simulate fault injections by kbcli